Lorisvand/GitOutDonkey/README.md

 # The stubborn donkey's

 - Loris
-  I have room 4, you have to click the treasure chest a couple of times to reveal the number
+  I have room 4, you have to click the treasure chest a couple of times to reveal the number.
 - Matteo
   hover over the screen when you find the number you shall find it
 - Polina